coolsaigit/multipass/scripts/README.md

 ### What it does

-1. **Checks prerequisites**: Verifies kubectl and helm are installed
+1. **Checks prerequisites**: Verifies kubectl is installed, auto-installs Helm if missing (macOS/Linux)
 2. **Adds ArgoCD Helm repo**: Adds the official ArgoCD Helm repository
 3. **Installs ArgoCD**: Installs ArgoCD using Helm
 4. **Waits for readiness**: Ensures ArgoCD is fully operational